 Website: http://www.claramaria.nl/en

-Amsterdam’s 17th century canal ring have been deemed a UNESCO world heritage site since August 2010.
+Amsterdam’s 17th-century canal ring has been deemed a UNESCO world heritage site since August 2010.
 Having some of the best vantage points in the city, relax as you tour some of the most important parts of the city by water.
 With audio guides available in many different languages as well as day and evening cruises you can’t go wrong seeing the city from a different perspective.

 Cost: €14.00